NotaEfficientCoder/HTMLCSSCourse/README.md

 # HTMLCSSCourse

 This repository is for a project I made when I wanted to start learning HTML and CSS.
+The project itself is youtube.html and the styles for it can be found in the styles folder.
+The rest of the content was to practice the skills needed to design the clone.

 It was made with the help of a youtuber by the name of SuperSimpleDev.
 You can check out the course video he made on Youtube here: https://www.youtube.com/watch?v=G3e-cpL7ofc